dimpase/M2/Internals:-Release-Checklist.md

   - M2-emacs and other syntax highlighting files should be updated

+  - run `npm install` in `M2/Macaulay2/packages/Style` to make sure that our vendored copy of KaTeX is up to date.

   - update the file [`M2/Macaulay2/packages/Macaulay2Doc/changes.m2`](https://github.com/Macaulay2/M2/blob/master/M2/Macaulay2/packages/Macaulay2Doc/changes.m2) to take the release into account

     - find out how the file [`Macaulay2/m2/exports.m2`](https://github.com/Macaulay2/M2/blob/master/M2/Macaulay2/m2/exports.m2) has changed since the previous release (using `git diff`), and make appropriate entries to document the new symbols and the deleted symbols.